soggycookie/soggycookie.github.io/_posts/2014-3-3-Hello-World.md

 ```

 `*(void**) base` is equivalent to dereferencing the vptr.
-==rax== now holds the address **0x7ff67eb745a0**.
+*rax* now holds the address **0x7ff67eb745a0**.

 `add	rax, 16`
   Since the function ptr offset in the table is already known at compile time, the instruction simply offsets the address 16 bytes to **0x7ff67eb745b0**.
 Things will be more complicated when it comes to multiple inheritance with the use of offset to top field.

 `mov	rdx, QWORD PTR [rax]`
-The function pointer is now loaded inside the ==rdx== register.
+The function pointer is now loaded inside the *rdx* register.
 ```
 	mov	rax, QWORD PTR -16[rbp]	 # tmp131, derived
 	mov	rcx, rax	 #, tmp131
 ```
 The next 2 move instructions are the same as non-virtual ones.
-They prepare an object pointer (==this==) as the first argument for next call instruction.
+They prepare an object pointer (*this*) as the first argument for next call instruction.

 `call	rdx`
-And finally, the function is invoked via an indirect call through an address stored inside ==rdx==, resolving the correct override.
+And finally, the function is invoked via an indirect call through an address stored inside *rdx*, resolving the correct override.

 Quite a lengthy one, right?
 With the presence of virtual functions, another level of indirection is introduced and can only be resolved at runtime.